mautic/user-documentation/docs/configuration/settings.rst

 Retry strategy
 --------------

-When the processing of a message fails, the message is sent back to the queue for another try.
+When the processing of a message fails, Mautic sends the message back to the queue for another try.
 You can adjust this behaviour in this section.
 See :xref:`queue-retries-failures` for more details.

 The screenshot below shows the default values.